-Four new or revised Area plans will join this list as a part of this plan.
-They are, from east to west, the Southwest Bypass Area, the Medical Area, the Memorial Drive / Arlington Boulevard Area, and the Airport Corridor Area.
+Four new or revised Area plans will join this list as a part Arlington Boulevard Area, and the Airport Corridor Area.
 The plans are built on the work of the entirety of the Horizons 2026 plan and process, but take certain strategic decisions further.
-They are in appendices at the back of this document.
+They are in appendices at the back of this